-Free companies, holocracies, “freemium” services like Spotify, and agile companies are just some of the organizational models that have sprung up to meet new needs for corporate adaptability.
-They all point to the need for profound organizational changes: breaking down silos, shifting towards management styles focused on empowerment and collective intelligence, and introducing new forms of governance.
+Free companies, holocracies, Spotify, and agile companies are just some of the organizational models that have sprung up to meet new needs for corporate adaptability.
+They all point out the need for profound organizational changes: breaking down silos, shifting towards management styles focused on empowerment and collective intelligence, and introducing new forms of governance.
 Which model is right for a particular organization and why?
 Is it really possible to apply a “cookie-cutter” approach?

 Our experience has led us to two convictions: there is no single right solution or universal target, and employees must be the drivers of transformation.

 We help clients transform into agile organizations by designing a tailored target agile operating model and implementation plan, based on a unique methodology.
-The aim is to engage employees from the earliest phases of transformation, using co-design and mobilization techniques to build a model that will achieve buy-in throughout the company.
+The aim is to engage employees from the earliest phases of transformation, using co-design and mobilization techniques to build a model that will be accepted throughout the company.